Antique bowl/plate made of finely worked crystal

 Ancient central element made from finely worked crystal.
 Early 20th century.
 Very good condition.

-Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 There are many styles characterizing antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, which is dominated by the Biedermeier style.
+Eclectic furniture belongs to the 19th century, which coincides with the prevailing Biedermeier style.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.
+By the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and massive.
+Renaissance furniture was quite heavy and massive.
 Brown stains, moldings, sturdy bases, and bas-reliefs were used.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian or French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is very important, especially when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is very important when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details